Trudeau assures Canadians that Bill C-21 will not impede their rights to die in hunting accidents - The Beaverton

 – Prime Minister Justin took the podium last week to reaffirm to Canadians that even with tightening up gun control laws, they will still be able to perish in preventable incidents during outdoor activities.

 “The scope of this bill is to increase the safety of Canadians everywhere, except for the ones who go on trips,” Trudeau told the press.
-“Our lawmakers have been hard at to make sure hunters won’t miss out on the classic wilderness experience of being shot by their own twelve-year-old .”
+“Our lawmakers have been hard at work to make sure hunters won’t miss out on the classic wilderness experience of being shot by their own twelve-year-old .”

 However, some Canadians aren’t convinced that Trudeau isn’t out to make their favourite hobby needlessly non-lethal. “ is always lying when he says you won’t get fined for getting wasted on Coors Light and then accidentally pumping a round in my brother-in-law’s gut,” longtime hunter Cody Buckley of Banff declared, packaging the guns he sold on Kijiji to a buyer whom he had not met in person.